sposetti/TestDocs/prerequisites.md

 Installing MySQL (optional)
 ---

 If you will install Hive and HCatalog, you need a MySQL database instance to store metadata information.
-You can either use an existing MySQL instance or install a new instance of MySQL
+You can either use an existing MySQL instance or install a new instance of MySQL manually.

 <pre>
 NOTE: If you are using an existing MySQL instance, the database user you create for HDP must have adequate privileges to create a database and tables in that database.